Civil Legal Services for Veterans and Their Families

 The Veterans Law Center (VLC) is a free walk-in legal clinic to serve low-income veterans and their families.
 Brief legal advice, information and referrals on a variety of civil legal matters are provided by volunteer lawyers, paralegals and law students.
 Additionally, staff from the Dane County Veterans Service Office provides information about military benefits and other resources available to veterans.

-The University of Wisconsin Law School Pro Bono Program, in partnership with the Dane County Bar Association, and the Dane County Veterans Service Office developed the Veterans Law Center in 2011.
-Funding is provided by Habush, Habush & Rottier S.C., Porchlight, Inc., the State Bar of Wisconsin, Epic and Zion Lutheran Church.
+The University of Wisconsin Law School Pro Bono Program, in partnership with the Dane County Bar Association, and the Dane County Veterans Service Office developed the Veterans Law Center in 2012.
+Funding is provided by Habush, Habush & Rottier S.C., Porchlight, Inc., the State Bar of Wisconsin, and Zion Lutheran Church.

 Having a central resource for veterans seeking legal assistance helps alleviate the challenges faced by local veterans.
 Fewer veterans miss out on receiving quality legal information simply because they are not sure where to go for help.
 VLC serves as this central resource and it consistently provides accurate legal information for veterans in need.